Kinematical Cusp and Resonance Interpretations of the $X(2900)$: Triangle Final State Interaction Models

 Nonperturbative final state interactions are obtained by solving the Bethe-Heitler equation, $T=V+VGT$, using standard techniques.
-In this case a reduced T-matrix is employed that is defined via \be \langle p L M; \alpha| T | p' L' M'; \alpha'\rangle \equiv Y_{LM}(\hat p) F_L(p) \cdot t_{\alpha \alpha'}(p,p') \cdot Y^*_{L'M'}(\hat p') F_{L'}(p'). \ee We are now prepared to write the amplitude model taking into account the triangle production diagram and the full final state interactions represented by Eqs. (\ref{eq:V}) and (\ref{eq:t}), and Table~\ref{tab:fsi2}.
+In this case a reduced T-matrix is employed that is defined via \be \langle \vec{p} L M; \alpha| T | \vec{p}' L' M'; \alpha'\rangle \equiv Y_{LM}(\hat p) F_L(p) \cdot t_{\alpha \alpha'}(p,p') \cdot Y^*_{L'M'}(\hat p') F_{L'}(p'). \ee We are now prepared to write the amplitude model taking into account the triangle production diagram and the full final state interactions represented by Eqs. (\ref{eq:V}) and (\ref{eq:t}), and Table~\ref{tab:fsi2}.
 The result is

 Notice that different triangle diagrams can drive the coupled channel system and that these are given couplings $g_{a\alpha}$ which are to be fit to the data.
 A background scattering term, $g_\textrm{bg}$, has been included in the amplitude model.
 This term is taken to be a fixed complex constant, as we are -- perhaps foolishly -- heavily biased against overly elaborate background models.
+Following common experimental modelling procedure, the couplings will be taken to be complex constants in the following.
+This may appear suspect from a theoretical point of view because one can regard the amplitude model as a product of an effective field theory that should have real couplings -- imaginary pieces of the amplitude are generated by dynamics that give rise to cuts and other singularities.
+However, hadronic models necessarily neglect strong dynamics, such as additional channels.
+Good models will be able to absorb the effects of the neglected dynamics in the couplings, but these must now be complex.